swiftlang/swift-evolution/proposals/nnnn-actors.md

 Each instance of the actor represents a unique actor.
 The term "actor" can be used to refer to either an instance or the type; where necessary, one can refer to the "actor instance" or "actor type" to disambiguate.

-An actor may only inherit from another actor.
+An actor may only inherit from another actor (or `NSObject`; see the section on Objective-C interoperability below).
 A non-actor may only inherit from another non-actor.

 > **Rationale**: Actors enforce state isolation, but non-actors do not.
 If an actor inherits from a non-actor (or vice versa), part of the actor's state would not be covered by the actor-isolation rules, introducing the potential for data races on that state.